-The Reversi AI algorithm was very simple, but it beats me almost every time I play it.
-This is because the computer can process instructions very fast, so checking each possible position on the board and selecting the highest scoring move is easy for the computer.
-If I took the time to look at every space on the board and write down the score of each possible move, it would take a long time for me to find the best move.
+The Reversi AI algorithm was simple, but it beats me almost every time I play it.
+This is because the computer can process instructions fast, so checking each possible position on the board and selecting the highest scoring move is easy for the computer.
+It would take a long time for me to find the best move this way.

-Did you notice that our Reversi program in Chapter 14 had two functions, getPlayerMove() and getComputerMove(), which both returned the move selected as a two-item list like [x, y]?
+The Reversi program in Chapter 14 had two functions, getPlayerMove() and getComputerMove() which both returned the move selected as a two-item list like [x, y].
 The both also had the same parameters, the game board data structure and which tile they were. getPlayerMove() decided which [x, y] move to return by letting the player type in the coordinates. getComputerMove() decided which [x, y] move to return by running the Reversi AI algorithm.

 What happens when we replace the call to getPlayerMove() with a call to getComputerMove()?
 Then the player never types in a move, it is decided for them!
 The computer is playing against itself!

-Save the old reversi.py file as AISim1.py by clicking on File and then Save As, and then entering AISim1.py for the file name and clicking Ok.
-This will create a copy of our Reversi source code as a new file that we can make changes to, while leaving the original Reversi game the same (we may want to play it again).
+Save the old reversi.py file as AISim1.py by clicking on File ► Save As, and then entering AISim1.py for the file name and clicking Ok.
+This will create a copy of our Reversi source code as a new file that you can make changes to, while leaving the original Reversi game the same (you may want to play it again).
 Change the following code in AISim1.py:

 To this (the change is in bold):

-And run the program.
-Notice that the game still asks you if you want to be X or O, but it will not ask you to enter in any moves.
-When we replaced getPlayerMove(), we no longer call any code that takes this input from the player.
-We still press Enter after the original computer’s moves (because of the input('Press Enter to see the computer\'s move.') on line 285), but the game plays itself!
+Now run the program.
+Notice that the game still asks you if you want to be X or O, but it won’t ask you to enter any moves.
+When you replaced getPlayerMove(), you no longer call any code that takes this input from the player.
+You still press enter after the original computer’s moves (because of the input('Press Enter to see the computer\'s move.') on line 285), but the game plays itself!

 The AISim1.py program is the same as the original Reversi program, except that the call to getPlayerMove() has been replaced with a call to getComputerMove().
 There have been some other changes to the text that is printed to the screen to make the game easier to follow.